-Probe bottle(s) along with a container of glycerin have been provided with this unit.
-The glycerin is used to create a solution which simulates the product stored in the refrigerator.
+The probe bottle along with a container of glycerin have been provided with this unit.
+The glycerin is mixed with water to create a solution which simulates the product stored in the refrigerator.
 The product simulation solution temperature reflects the product's temperature during normal operation.

-Each probe bottle should contain 4 oz.
+The probe bottle should contain 4 oz.
 (120 mL) of product simulation solution at a 10:1 ratio of water to glycerin.